mpicbg-scicomp/gearshifft/README.md

 - `GEARSHIFFT_USE_STATIC_LIBS=ON` probably requires to build Boost manually
   - To avoid clashes Boost's unit test suite main method is not build (see [Boost doc](https://www.boost.org/doc/libs/1_65_0/libs/test/doc/html/boost_test/adv_scenarios/static_lib_customizations/entry_point.html))
   - Boost's utf main is added with `BOOST_TEST_DYN_LINK` definition (automatically done in our cmake)
+- Use cmake option `GEARSHIFFT_VERBOSE=ON` to get more information during the cmake's build generation process

 #### Manually